DylanSherwoodCode/DylanSherwoodCode/README.md

 - 👋 Hi, I’m @DylanSherwoodCode
 - 👀 I’m interested in being a self taught programmer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on other beginner projects
-- 📫 How to reach me DylanSherwoodCoding@gmail.com
+- 📫 How to reach me dylancode1@gmail.com

 <!---
 DylanSherwoodCode/DylanSherwoodCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.